itm/itm-build-tools/README.md

 Checkstyle
 ----------

 We use [Checkstyle][checkstyle] to enforce certain coding style guidlines.
-Checkstyle can be executed via maven.
+Checkstyle can be executed with Maven.

 Usage
 -----